sultan-nassar/Emedicine-Server/README.md

 - An Order list that will show your orders which you have purchased.
 - Pages to manage Allproduct by CRUD actions and buying options by add to Cart.
 - Search Bar and filter option in products page which help you to find the specific product you're looking for.
+- every Order which you have purchased has a status and it is waiting for admin approved, reject...etc

 ## Installation
 <p>